Sharing Stories.

 ‘Ngarra’ means ‘Together As One’.

-It is more than a word.
-It’s an ideology, a philosophy, a way of life, a path to change; a movement of togetherness, of cultural preservation, and of global change.
+It is an invitation to join a movement of togetherness, of cultural preservation, empowerment, community, family, and of global change.

-toIt is together, as one, that we can make a difference.
+it is together, as one, that we can make a difference.

 one story, one frame, one dream at a time.